Altizon/datonis-agent-java-sdk/README.md

 | bulk_max_elements  | Maximum number of elements to put into a bulk packet | > 10  | 25 |
 | concurrency  | Number of concurrent requests | >= 1  | 5 |
 | request_timeout  | Timeout for socket connection | > 60000  | 180000 (3 minutes) |

+## Need Help?

+Please feel free to raise a ticket at our [Support Portal](https://support.datonis.io)